Adriatic campaign of World War II: Greco-Italian War

 The Greco-Italian War lasted from 28 October 1940 to 30 April 1941 and was part of World War II.
 Italian forces invaded Greece and made limited gains.
 At the outbreak of hostilities, the Royal Hellenic Navy was composed of the old cruiser Georgios Averof, 10 destroyers (four old Thiria class, four relatively modern Dardo class and two new Greyhound class), several torpedo boats and six old submarines.
 Faced with the formidable Regia Marina, its role was primarily limited to patrol and convoy escort duties in the Aegean Sea.
 This was essential both for the completion of the Army's mobilization and the overall resupply of the country, the convoy routes being threatened by Italian aircraft and submarines operating from the Dodecanese Islands.
 Nevertheless, the Greek ships also carried out limited offensive operations against Italian shipping in the Strait of Otranto.

 On the Italian side, convoy operations between Italy and Albania were under the responsibility of the High Command for Traffic with Albania (Comando Superiore Traffico Albania, Maritrafalba), established in Valona on 5 October 1940 and initially held by Captain Romolo Polacchini.
 Maritrafalba's forces included two elderly Mirabello-class destroyers, eleven equally old torpedo boats (belonging to the Palestro, Curtatone, Sirtori, Generali and La Masa classes), four more modern Spica-class torpedo boats of the 12th Torpedo Boat Squadron, four auxiliary cruisers and four MAS of the 13th MAS Squadron.
-The main Italian supply routes were from Brindisi to Valona and from Bari to Durres.
+The main Italian supply routes were from Brindisi to Valona and from Bari to Durrës.